GiorgosSimos/Ticketing-Web-App-Vistaseat.com/README.md

 ## 🎓 Academic Context

-This project was developed as part of my **MSc Dissertation** at the
+This project was developed as part of my **M.Sc.
+Dissertation** at the
 **University of Piraeus – Department of Informatics**, titled:

-> **"Design and Development of an Integrated Ticketing and Seat Reservation System"**
+> **"Design and Development of an Integrated Seat Reservation & Ticketing System for Events & Performances"**

 The system replicates real-world event ticketing workflows, demonstrating applied knowledge in:
 - Software architecture (MVC + REST)